-Adoption fees are a minimum donation of $200.00 for dogs over 6 months of age, and $275.00 for dogs 6 months and younger.
-For a cat, we ask for a minimum donation of $150.00; and for two cats, $275.
+Adoption fees are a minimum donation of $275.00 for dogs over 6 months of age, and $350.00 for dogs 6 months and younger.
+Kittens and cats are $150 for 1, $250 for two.
 This donation is used to help us pay for costs associated with the rescue and care of your new family member.
 It covers items such as: spay/neuter, vaccinations, tests, worming, any other medical care, food, and some of our administrative costs (phones, gas, copying, classified ads, and so forth).
 The adoption fees don’t even begin to cover all our costs, but it certainly helps!

 Foster homes are always needed!
 Our ability to rescue depends completely on foster homes.
 The more foster homes we have, the more lives we can save.
 Hopalong & Second Chance Animal Rescue provides the food, vet care, guidance, and other essentials, and we are responsible for finding the adoptive home.
 If you’re interested in providing a temporary home please read about Foster Care on the site.
 If you need more information before you complete a foster care application, you can call us (510) 267-1915